Last Nite Chords | The Strokes Guitar Lesson

 | C5/F | C5/F | C5/G | C5/G N.C |

-What The Strokes have done here is use a classic hit-writing trick: Familiarity with a twist.
+What The Strokes have done here is use a classic hit-writing trick: familiarity with a twist.

 Verse + Chorus

-The verse progression starts simply with the I – II, but then it becomes more complex.
+The verse progression starts simply with the I – II, then becomes more complex.
 First, we move to the V chord, a G. As the guitar stays on G for four bars, the bass shifts the meaning of this G to Em7, and then to Em7/D – genius!

 ||: C (I) | C | C | C | Dm (II) | Dm |